According to research from UNICEF in 2006, there are up to 32,000 children and young people living with domestic abuse in Northern Ireland.

 - They may learn about what happened to their mother from the mother themselves or other family members or friends of the family

-- A child may also be abused directly by the perpetrator – this is not uncommon in a domestic violence situation
+- A child may also be abused directly by the perpetrator – this is not uncommon in a domestic abuse situation

 - A child may be forced by the perpetrator to take part in the abuse

-How does domestic violence impact upon children/young people’s wellbeing?
+How does domestic abuse impact upon children/young people’s wellbeing?

 Each child is different and levels of resilience vary, but many children will experience/feel: